MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-bots.md

 - Implement access restrictions via a claims validator.
 - As appropriate, check for initialization parameters in the initial activity's _value_ property.
-- Send messages to the user as normal, via `message` activities.
+- Send messages to the user as normal.
 - Signal skill completion or cancellation via an `endOfConversation` activity.
   - Provide the return value, if any, in the activity's _value_ property.
   - Provide an error code, if any, in the activity's _code_ property.

+For more information, see the [skills overview](skills-conceptual.md) and [about skill consumers](skills-about-skill-consumers.md).)

 ## Skill actions

 Some skills can perform a variety of tasks or _actions_.
 For example, a to-do skill might allow create, update, view, and delete activities that can be accessed as discrete conversations.

 <!--TODO Flesh this out-->

-You publish skill and skill consumer bots separately.

 See how to [implement a skill](skill-implement-skill.md) for a simple skill that implements one action.